-Discussions with council officers established that as the application site has outline planning permission, it forms part of the Council housing land supply and the assumption is that it will be developed for housing.
+Discussions with council officers established that as the application site has been identified for housing in the adopted High Peak Local Plan.

+The adjacent site has outline planning permission.
+Both form part of the Council's housing land supply assumption that it hopes will be developed for housing.